 After I am finished salting, I pile up the cabbage into a large pot and leave them for two hours.
 Then I turn them over and let them sit for two more hours.
 There are ways to speed up this process, but from my experience, I personally enjoy the flavor and texture best when I salt the cabbage for four hours.
 Towards the end of the four hours, I’ll clean and prep my garlic, onion, green onions and ginger.

 After salting, rinse the cabbage with cold water 3-4 times to remove the salt.
-I usually set the rinsed cabbage in a colander so additional water can drip out.

 Now it’s time to grab the food processor.
 Toss in the garlic, ginger and onion.
 Pulse until it is evenly chopped up and put into a bowl.